 Induction is a very important part of the course as information relating to the course and the support that can be accessed will be provided.
 There will be sessions from Student Services, Library Services and Registry to ensure Students are aware of the support services available.
 Subject Tutors will be available during sessions and tutorials with Personal Academic Tutors will be scheduled.
-A formative assignment is completed to assist students in completing summative assessments.
+A formative assignment is completed to assist students in completing summative assessments for the duration of the programme.
+Regular meetings between the student and PAT ensure that there is access to both academic and pastoral support.
+In addition, the Programme and Module leads are another source of support for students.
+The Personal Academic Tutor will also be responsible for writing the student's academic reference on completion of the course.
+Developing effective study skills is an essential element in achieving academic success.